 We have rapidly scaled our pipeline through both internal discovery capabilities and business development activities.
 Our therapeutic pipeline is comprised of programs for neuropsychiatric disorders and neurodegenerative diseases, each targeting a novel mechanism of action that, where beneficial, can leverage our precision neuroscience approach.
-As shown in the table below, our current pipeline comprises seven programs, three of which are expected to be in clinical development by and four of which are in preclinical development.
-We expect to continue to progress the development of our pipeline with the planned initiation of up to clinical trials across our programs over the next 12 to 18 months, which supports numerous anticipated data readouts, including receipt of top-line data from our KOASTAL-1 study for navacaprant expected in .
+As shown in the table below, our current pipeline comprises seven programs, three of which are expected to be in clinical development by year-end 2023 and four of which are in preclinical development.
+We expect to continue to progress the development of our pipeline with the planned initiation of multiple clinical trials across our programs over the next 12 to 18 months, which supports numerous anticipated data readouts, including receipt of topline data from our KOASTAL-1 study for navacaprant expected in the second half of 2024.